-With respect to employees who receive productivity pay, as determined by your Employer:
+With respect to physicians, as determined by your Employer:

 Pre-disability Earnings means Your regular monthly rate of pay, including productivity pay in effect on the last day You were Actively at Work before you became Disabled, but not including bonuses, commissions, shift differential, incentive pay, overtime pay, or any other fringe benefits or extra compensation in effect on the last day You were Actively at Work before You became Disabled.
 Productivity pay is calculated by Your Employer.